 For any content creator there are some must do's when entering the industry.
 Many of these are easy to miss or skim over.
 Here's a list of 5 key things to have covered as a content creator: Form a company - you need an established company to trade from and making one helps protect your … Continue reading 5 legal things to do as a content creator

 Intellectual property rights ("IPR") are packages of rights which apply to content.
 It is these rights which allow us to get the most value out of our creations.
-If you are a content creator whether you code, voice act, develop, design or stream that content has value in the form of the underlying IPR which … Continue reading Why do intellectual property rights matter to content creators?
+If you are a content creator whether you code, voice act, develop, design or stream that content has value in the form of the underlying IPR which … Continue reading Why do intellectual property rights matter – for content creators?